Facing the Inner Obstacle: Why Fear is Part of Ninja Training

 Fear of Falling

 Falling is an inevitable part of ninja training.
 Athletes who are afraid of falling often become stiff, which paradoxically increases the likelihood of falling and the risk of injury when they do.
 Learning to fall safely transforms this fear into competence.
 Practice falling from low obstacles onto crash mats, focusing on landing with soft joints and rolling to dissipate impact.
+Start with controlled drops from a few inches, then progress to higher falls.
 Once falling becomes familiar, the fear associated with it decreases.
 Many professional ninjas drill fall techniques as part of their regular warm-up.

 Fear of Injury